ROBOT (ROBOT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ROBOT Historical Price

-According to the latest data gathered on ROBOT live price page, the current price of ROBOT is 0.00241164USD.
-The circulating supply of ROBOT(ROBOT) is 1000.00M ROBOT , giving it a market capitalization of $2.41M.
+According to the latest data gathered on ROBOT live price page, the current price of ROBOT is 0.00239189USD.
+The circulating supply of ROBOT(ROBOT) is 1000.00M ROBOT , giving it a market capitalization of $2.40M.

 In the past month, ROBOT has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that ROBOT could witness further price changes in the near future.